SuryaUT/TheM0trix_Segfaulted/README.md

 * Elijah Silguero
 * Surya Balaji

-Special thanks to Dr. Yerrabali and Dr. Valvano for their instruction and help with this project!
+Special thanks to Dr. Yerrabali, Dr. Valvano, and Dr. Tiwari at The University of Texas at Austin for their instruction and help with this project!